Why are My Hydrangea Leaves Turning Brown?

 - Use similar types of soil in terms of transplantation.

-- Locate in an area where hydrangea gets 6 to 7 hours of sunlight.
+- Locate in an area where the hydrangea gets 6 to 7 hours of sunlight.

 - Water and prune the extra shrubs before shifting.